dolthub/doltgresql/README.md

 with the latest improvement and features.

 1. Clone the repository to your local drive
-2. Run `./postgres/parser/build.sh` to generate the parser
+2. `cd ./postgres/parser/` and run `build.sh` to generate the parser
 3. Run `go build .` in the root directory

 # Limitations